How to paint wood furniture – an expert guide

 3. Prime wooden furniture

 Knowing how to open a paint can is also essential – yes, there is a right way to do it.
-If needed prime your furniture now and allow it to dry for the recommended time as stipulated on the tin.
-Drying time is key to ensuring that your finished piece isn't streaky.
+While you often only have to prime certain surfaces, adding a coat or two of suitable prime to any project will allow for a more even layer of paint.
+Prime your furniture and allow it to dry for the recommended time as stipulated in the tin.
+Drying time is key to ensuring that your finished piece isn't streaky or patchy.

 4. Start painting

 Once your primer has dried or if your paint includes a primer then you can start painting.
-Opt for a round brush and apply your first coat of paint.
-Ensure that all details are painted.
+Opt for a round brush and apply your first coat of paint, ensuring all details are painted thoroughly.
+You may need to change to a smaller, finer brush if your furniture as particularly intricate details that a larger brush cannot reach.
 Then allow to dry for the recommended time.

 5. Apply a second coat